Copyright © Teresa Pelka; All rights reserved.

 Book and grammar course contents can be viewed as PART 1 and PART 2 in this website menu.
 The American English course consists of four parts.

-In entirety, there is another framework to come along with the analytic or generative grammar, one for flectional or synthetic (as they are called) languages.
+In entirety, there is another framework to come along with the analytic or generative grammar, for flectional or synthetic (as they are called) languages.
 The synthetic generative framework looks to Latin and Greek, to provide cognitive variables that could be used for Polish, Russian, or other flectional tongues.

 The two frameworks, ■→analytic and ■→synthetic, may help work towards particular generative grammars for most, if not all natural languages on Earth.
 The synthetic is a separate book to lay out on how to make a framework; it is not a course for any particular tongue.